Skip to main content

 How Rate Limiting Works

-Pendle uses a Computing Unit (CU) based system, every endpoint have a CU cost (could be fixed or dynamic depending on the endpoint).
+Pendle uses a Computing Unit (CU) based system.
+Every endpoint has a CU cost, which may be fixed or dynamic depending on the endpoint.
 The rate limit is calculated based on the total CU cost of all endpoints.

 Each user (IP) has a rate limit of 100 CU per minute, and 200,000 CU per week.